LaVell Blanchard

 LaVell DeAaron Blanchard (February 23, 1981) is an American former professional basketball player.
+He played in several leagues in Brazil, France, Germany, Italy, Bosnia and Herzegovina and Ukraine.
 He was a four-time All-Big Ten Conference performer and 2000 Big Ten Freshman of the Year for the Michigan Wolverines men's basketball team.
 He is known for having been the fifth player to ever lead a National Collegiate Athletic Association team in both scoring and rebounding four times.
 He earned the Gatorade Player of the Year while playing for Pioneer High School in Ann Arbor, Michigan, the home of the University of Michigan.
-Currently Athletic Director at Manchester Junior/Senior High School.

-High school
+Early life

 As a junior at Pioneer High School, he was a 1998 Boys Basketball All-USA honorable mention.
 As a senior, Blanchard held a 3.8 grade point average and led the boys basketball team to a Class A Michigan High School Athletic Association state championship by averaging 27.7 points, 13 rebounds, 4.0 assists, 2.0 steals and 1.5 blocks.
 He was a first team 1999 USA Today All-USA high school basketball team selection along with Donnell Harvey, Jay Williams, Joseph Forte and DerMarr Johnson.
 He was named the boys basketball National Gatorade Player of the Year.
 He was also a McDonald's All-American and a Magic Roundball Classic selection.
 He was one of the top 5 players available in the April late National Letter of Intent signing period.
 Blanchard was considered destined to play for Virginia until assistant coach Bobby Gonzalez took the head coaching job at Manhattan.
 He then considered California and Penn State.

-College
+College career

 Blanchard was one of three freshman starters for Michigan along with future NBA veteran Jamal Crawford.
 Blanchard led the team with 404 points and 221 rebounds in 28 games played, although Crawford had a higher average points per game.
 He earned the 2000 Big Ten Freshman of the Year Award and was a 3rd team All-Big Ten Conference player according to the media and was co-Freshman of the Year (Brian Cook) according to the coaches for the 1999–2000 Michigan Wolverines men's basketball team.

 As a sophomore, he posted a career-high 30 points to lead Michigan past the 14th ranked Iowa Hawkeyes 70–69.
 Blanchard led the team with 499 points and 235 rebounds in 28 games played.
 He was a 2nd team All-Big Ten performer for the 2000–01 team.